Retinoblastoma: Treatment

+Treatment depends on tumor size, location, and whether one or both eyes are affected.
+Management may include chemotherapy, focal therapies, or targeted treatments such as laser therapy or cryotherapy to destroy the tumor.
+In more advanced cases, removal of the eye (enucleation) may be necessary to prevent the cancer from spreading.
+Treatment aims to both save the child's life and preserve vision whenever possible.
+Children with hereditary retinoblastoma require long-term follow-up because they have an increased risk of developing other cancers later in life.

 Prognosis

 In the developed world, retinoblastoma has one of the best cure rates of all childhood cancers (95–98%), with more than 90% of sufferers surviving into adulthood.
 In the UK, around 40 to 50 new cases are diagnosed each year.
 Good prognosis depends upon early presentation of the child in health facility.
 Late presentation is associated with a poor prognosis.
 Survivors of hereditary retinoblastoma have a higher risk of developing other cancers later in life.
 About 5% of cases require enucleation.